jthlab/demesinfer/docs/notation.rst

 Notation
 ========

-Demesinfer (and the ``momi3`` module built on top of it) uses the following notation for demographic models.
+``momi3`` uses the following notation for demographic models.

 Paths
 -----

-A **path** is a tuple of strings and integers that uniquely identifies a single parameter of the population history.
+A **path** is a tuple of strings and integers that uniquely identifies a single parameter of the demographic model.
 These paths correspond to the nested dictionary structure used by msprime's Demography class and follow the same notation as the ''demes'' package.

-To better understand this structure, consider the following example model:
+Consider the following example:

 .. code-block:: python